Unitech/pm2/README.md

 The prefered Node version to run PM2, is the **0.11.10**

-The latest stable version can always be installed via NPM :
+The latest stable version can always be installed via NPM:

 ```bash
 $ npm install pm2@latest -g
 ```

-If the above fails :
+If the above fails:

 ```bash
 $ npm install git://github.com/Unitech/pm2#master -g
 ```

-Common problems on installation :
+Common problems on installation:

 - node-gyp permission problem: [Setup a new user on your server](https://github.com/Unitech/pm2/issues/188#issuecomment-30204146) or add the `--unsafe-perm` to the npm command
 - if Make/GCC or other are missing `sudo apt-get install build-essential` on Ubuntu